Howard Street Quick-Build Project

 Howard Street between 3rd and Fremont streets is a four-lane one-way street in the westbound direction that operates as a couplet with eastbound Folsom Street.
 Between Fremont Street and The Embarcadero, Howard is a two-way street with two lanes in each direction.
 Howard Street between 3rd Street and The Embarcadero includes a variety of commercial retail, restaurants, bars and night clubs, light industrial space, and hotels.
 In addition to the vibrant businesses, this section also contains a high number of high-rise residential and office buildings.

 Howard Street is a vital transportation corridor that provides access to destinations like Moscone Center and The Embarcadero, access to regional transportation connections, and serves as a well-traveled east-west bike route for the neighborhood.

 The current configuration and sense of safety along Howard Street indicate a need for upgraded bicycle, pedestrian, and loading facilities along the project corridor.
 Currently, the existing bike lane requires bicyclists to ride between vehicle traffic and parked vehicles and is frequently blocked by delivery trucks and vehicles picking up and dropping off passengers.

 The proposed project will extend the existing parking-protected bikeway on Howard Street between 11th Street and 3rd Street by an additional ¾ mile to The Embarcadero, ensuring a consistent, predictable, and more comfortable transportation experience for all who use the street.
-Daylighting at alleys and intersections will provide more visibility between pedestrian and motorists and widened crosswalks will provide more space for pedestrians at intersections.
+Daylighting at alleys and intersections will provide more visibility between pedestrians and motorists and widened crosswalks will provide more space for pedestrians at intersections.
 Additional yellow loading zones will allow commercial vehicles to load at more locations and will be located with input from merchants and shop owners.

 The main goals for the Howard Street Quick-Build Project include the following: